gameblabla/fmtowns_playground/README.md

 Example code
 ============

-Currently, this just outputs the letter "C" on screen.
+Currently, this just makes the whole screen red.
+Resolution is 512x480 at 15bpp (32768 colors).